llliphys/VASP-WANNIER/README.md

 ### Intro
 Here are some python scripts to pre- and post-process DFT-VASP and VASP2WANNIER calculations.
-To check them out, just simply command `python script_name.py` or `python script_name.py -h` on your terminal to have a first insight.
+To check them out, just simply command `python script_name.py` or `python script_name.py -h` on your terminal.

 - `pycheck.py`: Inspect VASP input and output files, e.g. checking if input setup is correct.